redssword/SOPHI/README.md

 # SOPHI
 A complete repository with all SOPHI code (front : c#/ back cpp).

+By default, working directory (data) isn't configured (and git doesn't save changes about this setting)
+=> In Visual studio solution, need to right-click on 'SOPHI' project > Propriete de configuration > Débogage > Repertoire de travail > type the following path : $(SolutionDir)\data

 Initial Architecture
 │